 The budding radiology department was still small when it came under the chairmanship of John A. Campbell, MD, from 1955-1970.
 Campbell achieved considerable success in developing a strong radiology department.
 By 1970, IU School of Medicine had become one of the nation’s leading medical schools.

 In 1971, Eugene C. Klatte, MD, became chairman of the department.
 Increased space was assigned to the department and medical school administration together with Klatte shuttled in enormous department growth, with plans to make IU School of Medicine a major academic radiology center.
 The department gained new and more efficient equipment and expanded its services.
-Klatte was a visionary to see possibilities ahead in the field of radiology, and worked to poise our department at the forefront of innovation.
+Klatte was a visionary to see possibilities ahead in the field of radiology and worked to poise our department at the forefront of innovation.

 Robert Holden, MD, became chairman of the department in 1991 and served for four years, at which time he became Dean of the medical school.
-Holden identified a future vision and marshalled the resources to carry through with it.
+Holden identified a future vision and marshaled the resources to carry through with it.
 Holden centered his attention on three areas of teaching, clinical radiology and basic research.

 Mervyn D. Cohen, MBChB, MD, served as department chairman 1995-2002.
 He was supportive of new methods and new ways of thinking in the department.
 One of the most important steps taken by Cohen was to empower the faculty to get involved in determining future goals and solutions for the department.
 Cohen’s vision had a strong business approach, focusing on the future – on vision, mission and strategic initiatives for the department.
 Goals included achieving excellence in clinical care, teaching, research, and now service to the university and the profession.